Dtover/Simple-Chat-Room/README.md

-### A simple Chat Room wrote with python
+### A simple Chat Room written in python
 *This is my course design of subject "Network Programming"*

 #### Dependences
 > pyqt5, mysql

 #### Before running
- + you should change the value of **conn** in the Login.py in order to connect to your database.
+ + You should change the value of **conn** in the Login.py in order to connect to your database.
  + Besides, you ought to have a table called **userinfo** with column **name** and **pwd**.